meri-imperiumi/handbook/docs/systems/weather.md

 For offshore passages we use the [LuckGrib app](https://luckgrib.com) for weather routing and exploring the forecasted conditions.

 Download the latest grib files for the area of interest before the passage and whenever internet is available.

+For longer routes, make sure to also consult the pilot charts for the current month and region.